pangwuu/GaitVision/PCA Small Web App/README.md

 *   **`command not found` (e.g., `python`):** This usually means Python was not added to your system's PATH.
 When installing, make sure to check the box that says "Add Python to PATH".

-*   **`pip install` fails:** This is often a network issue.
+*   **`pip install` fails:**
+    *   This can be a network issue.
 Make sure you are connected to the internet.
-If you are on a corporate or university network, you may need to configure a proxy.
+    *   On Windows, if the installation fails with an error mentioning "C++" or "Microsoft Visual C++", you may need to install Microsoft's C++ Build Tools.
+This is an advanced step, but you can find the tools by searching for "Visual Studio Build Tools".

 *   **Server doesn't start or crashes:**
     *   Look for an **"Address already in use"** error in the terminal.
 This means another application is using the required port (e.g., 5000).
 You will need to close that other application or restart your computer.